nesjett/unreal-engine-crawling-system/docs/setup/inputs.md

-# Using the base Route Actor in the world

-# Creating your own Route Actors

-# Adding Crawling movement to your Character

-# Integrating with ALS v4

 # Setting up Player Inputs

 This package is installed into existing projects and thus sometimes the control Inputs might not be set up in the Game.